19 Jan 2018

 - Chile offers attractive investment openings in sectors that include mining, services, food, infrastructure, tourism and energy.
 Since the Foreign Investment Statute (D.L.
 600) came into force in 1974, it has been used by most foreign investors to bring in their capital.
 Under this regime, foreign investors can opt to sign a contract with the state of Chile – establishing their rights and obligations – which authorises the transfer of capital and other forms of investment into the country.
 There is also an alternative regime, Chapter XIV of the Chilean Central Bank’s Compendium of Foreign Exchange Regulations, under which foreign investors must register in order to bring in capital.
 More information on the investment environment and the relevant regulations can be found at the Foreign Investment Committee (CIE).

-- The inflows of foreign direct investment (FDI) to Chile exceeded US$20.1 billion in 2015, with China contributing US$6.9 million.
-As of the end of 2015, China’s total stock of FDI to Chile topped US$204 million, up from US$10.8 million in 2006.
-Investment from Hong Kong, though, is far from significant.
+- The inflows of foreign direct investment (FDI) to Chile exceeded US$11.3 billion in 2016, with China contributing US$217 million.
+As of the end of 2016, China’s total stock of FDI to Chile topped US$403 million, up from US$57 million in 2007.
+Hong Kong, holding an FDI stock of US$1.3 billion in passive investment as of end-2015, was the 2nd largest Asian investor in Chile, after only Japan.

 - As an important step in accommodating greater synergies, Hong Kong signed a free trade agreement with Chile on 7 September 2012, which entered into force on 9 October 2014.
-Meanwhile, Hong Kong and Chile are in the process of negotiating an Investment Promotion and Protection Agreement (IPPA).
+Moreover, Hong Kong and Chile signed on 18 November 2016 an Investment Promotion and Protection Agreement (IPPA) – an Investment Agreement under the free trade agreement between Hong Kong, China and Chile – which is now pending entry into force.

 Current Economic Situation